joedolson/my-content-management/src/readme.txt

 The "id" attribute is not supported in the [my_archive] shortcode.
 (That would be silly.)
 The [my_archive] shortcode does support a "show_links" attribute which will turn on a navigation list to navigate to each displayed category.

 == Changelog ==

+= 1.7.6 =

+* Security: XSS vulnerability in post type editor.
+Props emad from the Patchstack Alliance

 = 1.7.5 =